Back at it

 So, for a start I will be putting a quote or a paragraph of original fiction content on the blog once a week.
 These are from short stories, the next Conor and Gray novel in the editing stages, and maybe the third book, which is already underway.
 My Facebook and Instagram quote posts are from the fantasy book I have already published, Almost a Myth.
 (And am trying to sell!)

 The blog will avoid the political and social scene.
 Its nasty out there and I'm not.
 My philosophical and political predilections will only be implied.
 I read widely and am interested in a lot of things that will hopefully make your life, or life in general, better.
 Or at the least be interesting.

-For example, this airplane is the most innovative, environmental and plausible run at individual transportation I have ever seen.
+For example, the Lilium jet is the most innovative, environmental and plausible run at individual transportation I have ever seen.
 It is autonomous, has multiple electric engines, is fast, and has a long range.
 It doesn't pollute and its quiet.

 Its a flying 'car' that works and I cannot see why this will not be in common use within the next ten years.
 Fascinating.

 Finally, here's a paragraph from a short story titled, 'Horses'.